The Cartoon Series

 - The story is about an guy trying to reinvent himself as a prestige actor, which appears to be exactly what the movie accomplished for Michael Keaton.

 - After this film reflecting Innaritu's real life distaste for superhero movies with a special focus on the Marvel Cinematic Universe, the actor playing the show's costumer went on to a prominent role in Jessica Jones.

 - On the subject of the MCU, Michael Keaton being courted for a role in Spider-Man: Homecoming makes his character's reluctance to return to superhero movies more ironic.
 Even better?
 The role he's being considered for is the Vulture!

-- Hype Backlash: Following it's Oscar Win for Big Picture, there was a slew of criticism that Birdman's victory was more Hollywood politically motivated due to it's numerous Take Thats at the Superhero Genre and the director's own quite negative remarks about the genre.
+- Hype Backlash: Following its Oscar win for Best Picture, there was a slew of criticism that the movie's victory was more politically-motivated due to its numerous Take Thats at the Superhero genre and the director's own quite negative remarks about the genre.

 - Signature Scene: The scene where Riggan walks through Times Square in nothing but his underwear.

 - True Art Is Angsty: The movie depicts how the world of Broadway is embracing this trope.
 Riggan's suicide attempt is the icing on the cake.